How to Fix: Chrome Continue Where You Left off Feature Not Working

 2. Reopen Closed Tabs Through Chrome’s History

-Your most recently opened tabs will be accessible through Chrome’s History.
-It’s very easy to access, here’s how:
+Your most recently opened tabs will also be accessible through Chrome’s History.
+It’s straightforward to access, through the app’s menu:

-4. Another option is to follow those same steps and select either History from the open menu, which will group your recent tabs chronologically, or choose Grouped History, which organizes recent tabs by group.
+- Another option is to follow those same steps and select either History from the open menu (which will group your recent tabs chronologically), or to choose Grouped History, which organizes recent tabs by group.

 Frequently Asked Questions